spaceship-prompt/spaceship-prompt/docs/contribute.zh.md

 ## Coding

 We are always glad to see contributors of **all skill levels**!
 Any help is respected and appreciated.
-We are always glad to see contributors of **all skill levels**!
-Any help is respected and appreciated.
 If you're looking for an easy way into the project, take one of the issues with **good first issue** label.

 [Good First Issues](https://github.com/spaceship-prompt/spaceship-prompt/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22 ""){.md-button} [Contributing Guide](https://github.com/spaceship-prompt/spaceship-prompt/blob/master/CONTRIBUTING.md ""){.md-button}

 ## Donating

 If you really enjoy this project, you can contribute financially.
 Any contribution is highly appreciated, even the smallest one.
-There are several ways to donate: Any contribution is highly appreciated, even the smallest one.
 There are several ways to donate:

 **Recurring donations:**